 Sue Rodeman is Director of Worldwide Marketing for Alaris, a Kodak Alaris business.
-She oversees Digital Content Strategy, Website, Branding, Product Launch and Marketing Automation including systems integration between Marketo and Microsoft Dynamics CRM.
-Recently we sat down with Sue to chat about Alaris and how optimizing their sync of sales and marketing data has helped transform their digital business.
-Below is an abridged transcript of our conversation.
+She oversees digital content strategy, website, branding, product launches, and marketing automation.
+The need to integrate Marketo and Microsoft Dynamics CRM brought her to Bedrock Data.
+We sat down with Sue to chat about Alaris and how optimizing their sync of sales and marketing data has helped transform their digital business.

 Background on Alaris